net-daemon/docs/README.md

 ## Submitting a pull request

 Finally, once you've verified that the docs code builds correctly locally you can submit a pull request.
-The PR on GitHub will have a series of checks, including one for "build" - clicking the "view details" link on that check should point you to a GitHub-hosted version of your docs so you (and reviewers) can do a check of the generated documentation.
+The PR on GitHub will have a series of checks, including one for "deploy-preview" - clicking the "details" link on that check should point you to a GitHub-hosted version of your docs so you (and reviewers) can do a check of the generated documentation.